 Wildlife have the opportunity to survive and thrive as large, protected swaths of land are pieced together creating natural wildlife corridors.
 We envision protected lands stretching from Mount Diablo to the Altamont Hills in the north and to southernmost tip of the Diablo Range in Kern County.

 For residents and visitors to our area, recreational trails, parks, and preserves offer exceptional outdoor experiences.

 On a clear day, when standing on the summit of Mount Diablo and looking around in a 360-degree circle, one can see 38 of California’s 58 counties.
 Mount Diablo offers one of the most expansive views found west of the Mississippi.

 Moreover, an intact, protected network of wild lands includes watershed lands that ensure local water reserves are safeguarded, providing healthy and safe drinking water.

 Save Mount Diablo works to preserve land in two ways:

 - As a condition of land use planning: We advocate for strategic, high conservation value land to be set aside for preservation as a condition of approval for development projects and in municipal land use plans.

 - Acquisition including land and conservation easement purchases by our organization or by supporting our allies in key acquisitions.

-Save Mount Diablo has developed and pursued a systematic approach to land acquisition focused within our Area of Interest.
+Save Mount Diablo has developed and pursued a systematic approach to land acquisition within our geographic focus area.